Mathematics (MATH)

 Satisfies: Quantitative and Symbolic Reasoning proficiency with a grade ≥C.

-This course provides an introduction to the mathematical systems encountered in the study of the behavioral sciences and a study of matrices, linear systems, linear programming, set theory and probability.
+Provides an introduction to the mathematical systems encountered in the study of the behavioral sciences and a study of matrices, linear systems, linear programming, set theory, and probability.

 MATH 208.
 MATHEMATICS FOR ELEMENTARY TEACHERS I. 5 Credits.